loadedsith/pop-clip-extension-serif-sans-serif-converter/README.md

-Serif / Sans Serif Converter - PopClip Extention
+Serif / Sans Serif Converter - PopClip Extension
 ==============================

 Select text, choose either "`f`" or the "f", observe a magical transformation from serif to sans serif, or backword.